 - 3 lesson a week for 3 terms

 - one-on-one instruction as required

 - personal study time, either off the job or at home

-- additional language, literacy and numeracy training while enrolled and undertaking fulltime
+- additional language, literacy and numeracy training while enrolled and undertaking full-time

 - school-based studies

 - online learning activities

-As part the Certificate II in Engineering student will be provided a Quadcopter that is required to be built to complete the Certificate III in Aviation (Remote Pilot - Visual Line of Site).
+As part the Certificate II in Engineering student will be provided a Quadcopter that is required to be built to complete the Certificate III in Aviation (Remote Pilot).

-Students will be required to access the internet to obtain the required course ware from the Learning Place to complete the Dual Certificate.
+Students will be required to access the internet to obtain the required course work complete the Dual Certificate.